TERREMEMBER/znbase/docs/content/v2.0/develop/learn/data-types-ycql.md

 ```

 ### Insert Data
 Next we insert some sample data for a few books into this store.
-You can copy and paste the following commands into the cqlsh shell for YugabyteDB to insert the data.
-Note that you would need a cqlsh that has the enhancement to work with YugabyteDB JSON documents, you can download it using the documentation here.
+You can copy and paste the following commands into the cqlsh shell for ZNbaseDB to insert the data.
+Note that you would need a cqlsh that has the enhancement to work with ZNbaseDB JSON documents, you can download it using the documentation here.

 ```sql
 INSERT INTO store.books (id, details) VALUES (1,